 “I’ve been stealing to buy food!
 With the money, I also pay off my debts.
 I worked on a construction site a few days, but I soon found myself without money: 25 euros in my pocket, so I know the shops to find and steal money.
 But I knew that coming to Monaco with all the cameras, I was going to get caught, but I have not hurt anyone.
 I have to pay my usual expenses for groceries, petrol, cigarettes.
 I will not cry for the victims, or ask for any favours…”

 On the stand, handcuffed, Abdel-Krim, a French 60 year old from Golfe-Juan, summed up his life as a thief before the Criminal Court.
 It has in fact been the real profession of this mason for decades, with thirty-eight entries on his criminal records, including thirty-one convictions with prison time.
-He appeared in court for “visiting” two restaurants in the Principality, despite a deportation measure against him on 5 October 2003.
+He appeared in court for “visiting” two restaurants in the Principality, despite a deportation measure against him on 5 October 2003, according to Monaco-Matin.

 “You have a limp”

-Facts: On the night of 5-6 March, he broke a window of the Bouchon restaurant, on Avenue Princesse Grace at Larvotto.
+Facts: On the night of 5-6 March, he broke a window of a restaurant, on Avenue Princesse Grace at Larvotto.
 Once inside, he emptied the tip jar and forced open the cash drawer.
 Profit: 3,015 euros!
-Between 29 and 30 March, he attacked the Giudi’s restaurant, from Albert-II Avenue, in Fontvieille.
+Between 29 and 30 March, he attacked another restaurant, in Fontvieille.
 After smashing the door, he took a sum of 865 euros.
 Though the alarm worked well, the staff believed that the siren had been triggered accidentally.

 “Today,” said Judge Florestan Bellinzona, “these offenses are recognised as simple thefts.
 Normally, when there is a break-in, the Criminal Court passes a maximum of five years imprisonment.
 Certainly, it was difficult to identify you on the videos with a hood on the head.
 But you have a limp and it was possible to get the number of the license plate when the vehicle arrived in front of the restaurants.
 Though the car belongs to your brother, we quickly connected the theft to you.”